October 5, 2017

 Flu shots are available now at most pharmacies and clinics in drug stores, grocery stores and even big box retailers.
 Health department clinics in the Lord Fairfax Health District (Shenandoah, Page, Warren, Clarke and Frederick counties and Winchester city) are offering walk-in flu shots Mondays and Fridays, (except holidays) from 8:30 to 11:30 a.m. and 1 to 4 p.m.
 You can also use the “Flu Vaccine Finder” at www.flu.gov to find providers in your ZIP code.

 In addition to getting your flu shot, here are some additional steps to prevent flu and other illnesses:

 - Stay home when you are sick.
 Keep your distance to protect others from getting sick, too.
-If possible, stay home from work, school, and errands, as well as gatherings of family and friends.
+If possible, stay home from work, school and errands.
 If you’re well, try to avoid contact with those who are sick.
-Keep young infants and those in high-risk groups away from sick persons.

 - Cover your mouth and nose when coughing or sneezing.
-Use a tissue, throw it away immediately, and wash your hands.
-If you don’t have a tissue, cough or sneeze snugly into the crook of your elbow to prevent germs from spreading into the air.
-The commonly seen practice of holding a fist in front of a cough does no good, and actually leaves germs on the person’s hand that spread by touching.
+Use a tissue and throw it away immediately.
+If you don’t have a tissue, cough or sneeze snugly into the crook of your elbow to prevent germs from spreading through the air.
+The commonly seen practice of holding a fist in front of a cough does no good, and actually leaves germs on the person’s hand to spread by touching.

 - Clean your hands.
 Washing your hands often will help protect you from germs.
 Soap and water are best, but if they are not available, use an alcohol-based hand rub.